Travel

 Spring Fever in New Orleans: April & May

 When is the best time to visit New Orleans?
 April and May, hands down!
 These months offer perfect weather, with just a hint of warmth sneaking in toward the end.
 It’s festival season, folks!
 The city buzzes with parades and events right through April, and the grand finale?
-The legendary Jazz Festival.
-This is arguably the best time to visit New Orleans before summer’s swelter sets in.
+The legendary New Orleans Jazz Festival.

 Key Events in New Orleans